dotnet/docs/docs/framework/additional-apis/m_connectiongrouplist.md

 # ServicePoint.m\_ConnectionGroupList field

-`ServicePoint.m_ConnectionGroupList` is a <xref:System.​Collections.​Hashtable> of connection groups, each holding a connection for the <xref:System.​Net.​Service​Point>'s URI.
+`ServicePoint.m_ConnectionGroupList` is a <xref:System.Collections.Hashtable> of connection groups, each holding a connection for the <xref:System.Net.ServicePoint>'s URI.

 ## Syntax